HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 IDs with date issued, expiration date, or validity periods will contain this metadata when available.

+### Enterprise Identifier Workflow Example

+Patient provides their identifier(s) to a healthcare organization at registration and/or check-in, and the identifier(s) is/are then associated with the patient’s record.
+As an alternative to such an in-person binding to the record, patient rosters could be shared that describe how to associate each patient medical record number and insurance identifier pairing, for example, to manage identities at scale.

 ### Miscellaneous Established Identifiers

 Absent a Digital Identifier or Enterprise Identifier as described above, other good identifiers are of particularly good use in best practice person matching, for example: